 After conducting a hearing on the Defense motion, the military judge, recognizing the status of the law at that time, held the charged offenses involving KJ could be considered as propensity evidence.
 The military judge initially deferred her decision on the propriety of admitting evidence involving KJ's sister as propensity until after KJ testified at trial.
-Eventually, however, the military judge found the uncharged misconduct involving KJ's sister was not proper evidence for the military judge to consider under Mil.
+Eventually, however, the military judge found the uncharged misconduct involving KJ's sister was not proper evidence to be considered under Mil.
 R. Evid.
 414.

-Based on the military judge's consideration of charged offenses for purposes of propensity evidence, Appellant claims his convictions must be set aside based on our superior court's ruling in United States v.
+Based on the military judge's consideration of charged offenses for purposes of propensity evidence, Appellant claims his convictions must be set aside based on our superior court's rulings in United States v.
 Hills, 75 M.J.
 350 (C.A.A.F.
-2016).
-There, the court determined the military judge erred in admitting charged sexual assault offenses as propensity evidence.
-Id. at 352.
-Additionally, the court ruled the military judge's spill-over and propensity instructions were improper as the court members were provided with "directly contradictory statements about the bearing that one charged offense could have on another."
-Id. at 357.
-In so finding, the court noted it could not determine if "Appellant's right to a presumption of innocence and to be convicted only by proof beyond a reasonable doubt was not seriously muddled and compromised by the instructions as a whole."
-Id.
-The court then examined the prejudicial effect of the error under the standard of harmless beyond a reasonable doubt given the instructional error raised constitutional due process concerns.
+2016) and Hukill.
+In Hills, the United States Court of Appeals for the Armed Forces (CAAF) determined the military judge erred in admitting charged sexual assault offenses as propensity evidence; determined the military judge's spill-over and propensity instructions were improper as the court members were provided with "directly contradictory statements about the bearing that one charged offense could have on another; and examined the prejudicial effect of the error under the standard of harmless beyond a reasonable doubt given the instructional error raised constitutional due process concerns.
+Hills, 75 M.J. at 352, 357.